 Average Roof Replacement Cost in Taos, NM (2026)

-What are the wholesale roofing material costs in Taos, NM in 2026?
+What are the wholesale roofing material costs in Taos in 2026?

 Shingle Product Tier Wholesale Cost/Square (Delivered to Taos) Total Material Cost (18 Squares)